Signs of improvement after 5 year depression

 Rent Tribunal: If the tenant feels that the rent is too much, he can file a protest with the Rent Tribunal.
 However, only three of the nine provinces have established such tribunals, to the advantage of landlords.

-This will weaken the country’s already strained public finances, according to Moody’s.
-The budget deficit is projected to surge to 13.5% of GDP this year, sharply up from 6.3% in 2019, and the biggest in South Africa’s history.
+As a result, this has aggravated the country’s already strained public finances.
+The budget deficit soared to about 12.3% of GDP in 2020, sharply up from 6.7% in 2019, and the biggest in South Africa’s history.

 Likewise, the country’s debt burden increased sharply t0 83% of GDP last year, from 62.2% in 2019 and 56.7% in 2018, according to SARB.